Fabio-Ceriaco/Bank-Loan-Report/README.md

 # Bank-Loan-Report

-This Power BI report Analysis all Loan Application off an Bank entety during 2021 year.
+This Power BI report analyzes all loan applications from a banking institution during the year 2021.
-In this report I have take insights on Total of Loan Application that have been made, the Total of Funded Amount, the Amount Received from success Loans and the deffrent values bettween Good Loans (clients that payback the loans gived by the banck) and Bad Loans (clientes that don't payback the loans).
+In this report, I obtained information on the total number of loan applications made, the total amount financed, the amount received from approved loans, and the difference between approved loans (clients who repay loans granted by the bank) and delinquent loans (clients who do not repay loans).
-This project include as well SQL querys to check velus in the final report.
+This project also includes SQL queries to verify the values ​​in the final report.

 # Software Used